 We were given permission to include data from more than 100 of the assessments that we conducted during the year.
 Although we can’t include the details from a number of others, I can confirm that the study sample is very representative of the total pool of servers we reviewed.

 Some examples of the common vulnerabilities we uncovered include:

 - 79 users on average were still using a default password

 - 69% of servers lack the capability to audit data downloaded to the network

 - 65 users on average running with “root” (administrator) privileges

 Fortunately, these vulnerabilities are not due to a lack of OS security controls.
 On the contrary, IBM has provided us with one of the most securable operating systems available.
 Our report suggests that deployment of the capabilities provided within IBM i remains weak.
 Security can be improved dramatically using a combination of altered settings and enhancements provided through software from PowerTech.

 To download the 2013 edition of the study, point your browser to www.ibmisecurity.com, or click on the banner on the Powertech.com homepage.

-If you would like to know more about IBM i security and risk analysis and reduction, send an email to email@example.com.
+If you would like to know more about the State of IBM i Security study, send an email to email@example.com.